StevenRidder/Ridder-Field/README.md

 # Ridder Cosmology (RC-X*): Unified Scalar Field Theory

-A scientifically rigorous cosmology model for hard sci-fi, implementing a single scalar field (Ridder field) that drives inflation, provides early dark energy, couples to dark matter, and contributes to late-time vacuum energy.
+A complete theoretical framework for cosmology implementing a single scalar field (Ridder field) that drives inflation, provides early dark energy, couples to dark matter, and contributes to late-time vacuum energy.
+This model addresses multiple cosmological tensions simultaneously through a unified mechanism.

 **Author**: Steve Ridder
-**Purpose**: Hard sci-fi novel foundation + publishable research framework
+**Status**: Phase 1 Complete ✅ | Phase 2 Complete ✅ | Phase 3 In Progress 🚧

-**Status**: Phase 1 Complete ✅ | Phase 2 In Progress 🚧
+**Note**: This research was originally motivated by the desire to create a scientifically rigorous foundation for hard scifi novel, but has developed into a complete, testable cosmological model suitable for peer review and publication.

 ---